The Importance Of Spare Capacity – Why Your Spine Needs A Safety Margin

 What Is A Disc Bulge?

-WHAT IS A DISC BULGE?
 So… WHAT IS IT?
 A disc bulge is a common spinal condition that occurs when the outer layer of the intervertebral disc, known as the annulus fibrosus, weakens and starts to protrude outward.
-This is often the result of stress-strain reversals, which occur when repetitive bending forward and back up […]
+This is often the result of stress-strain reversals, which occur when repetitive bending forward and back up places alternating compression and tension […]

 Low Back Pain: A Movement Disease?

-Low Back Pain: A Movement Disease?
 Unseen Struggles – The Impact of Movement Dysfunction on Low Back Pain: There are no ‘fun-runs’ or coloured ribbons for low back pain, nor are there fundraisers or charities – yet, approximately 80% of people will experience a debilitating episode of Low Back Pain during their lifetime.
-Low back […]
+Low back pain (LBP) is a significant health […]

 Sciatica